Calendars & Events

 cronofy.upsert_event(calendar_id=calendar_id, event=event)

-Also see docs for the Upsert Events endpoint
+Also see docs for Create or Update Event.

 In This Section